cardano-foundation/CIPs/CPS-????/README.md

   --spending-reference-tx-in-inline-datum-present \
   --spending-reference-tx-in-redeemer-file <script_redeemer> \
 ```
-If three utxos were to be spent from this script address, then you would need three of these:
+If three UTxOs were to be spent from this script address, then you would need three of these:

 ``` Bash
   --tx-in <first_script_utxo_to_be_spent> \